Rishi Sunak has axed smart motorways. What will it mean for drivers?

 Who introduced smart motorways?

-Smart motorways were introduced in 2006 under the Blair government, with the first opened on the M42.
+The Labour peer Lord Jordan – who is life president of the accident prevention charity, RoSPA – told Parliament in a debate in 2020: “When the first smart motorway experiment opened on the M42 in 2006, it showed great potential for improving the situation caused by the growing congestion on Britain’s motorways.

+“Using technology, new techniques were developed to better manage the increasing volumes of traffic.
+Warning systems eased and even averted traffic jams, alerted motorists to congestion points and proved invaluable in emergency situations.”

 After the trial, millions of pounds was put into expanding the scheme onto roads such as the M1, M4, M5, M6, M60 and M62.

 What is a smart motorway?